 It is still unclear why this order was signed now, and what the consequences are for our nation – especially during times of peace.
 This type of Martial Law imposes a government takeover on U.S. citizens that is typically reserved for national emergencies, not in a time of relative peace.

-As noted in a comparison of this EO with its predecessors posted at Hot Air:
+A comparison of this Executive Order with its predecessors posted at Hot Air observed that: